KonghaYao/pure-graph/docs/getting-started/overview.md

 Visit the URL shown in your terminal to explore your graphs visually.

-Choose your framework to get started:
+Choose your platform to get started:

+-   [Standard Fetch Handler](/docs/frameworks/fetch) - **Recommended**: Works on any platform with Web APIs
 -   [Next.js Quick Start](/docs/frameworks/nextjs) - For full-stack React applications
 -   [Hono.js Quick Start](/docs/frameworks/hono) - For lightweight API servers

+> **💡 New Architecture**: All adapters now use the same core fetch handler, making it easy to migrate between platforms.
+The fetch handler works on Cloudflare Workers, Deno Deploy, Vercel Edge, Bun, and more!

 ## Learn more